Preparing for a self-supported, multi-stage ultra-marathon can be overwhelming.

 To ensure a successful and enjoyable experience, attention should be given to all of the above.
 There is just too much that can happen in a stage race and being well prepared, will provide you with the best chance for success.

-This article was created to help competitors complete America’s toughest self-supported ultra-marathon stage foot races, the Grand to Grand Ultra and the Mauna to Mauna Ultra.
+This article was created to help competitors complete America’s toughest self-supported ultra-marathon stage foot race, the Grand to Grand Ultra.

-For up to date information, advice and tips, join our G2G/M2M Ultra Group on Facebook where our community will be happy to help you.
+For up to date information, advice and tips, join our Grand to Grand Ultra Group on Facebook where our community will be happy to help you.